iamtheratio/SMWCentral-Downloader-Patcher/README.md

   - **Primary only**: Download to the main type folder only
   - **Copy to all folders**: Create copies in each applicable type folder
 - **Auto-updates**: Choose if you want automatic app updates
-- **Theme**: Switch between light and dark modes
+- **Theme**: Switch between light and dark modes with instant, smooth transitions and optimized performance
 - **API Delay Slider**: Set delay from 0.0 to 3.0 seconds between API requests to avoid rate limiting issues

-## ✨ Key Features

-- **Automatic patching**: Downloads the hack and applies it to your ROM automatically
-- **Progress tracking**: Mark hacks as completed, rate them, and add personal notes
-- **Smart organization**: Keeps track of what you've downloaded with detailed history
-- **Advanced filtering**: Find specific hacks by name, author, difficulty, or type
-- **Auto-updates**: App keeps itself updated with new features
-- **Cross-platform**: Identical experience on Windows, Mac, and Linux

 ## 🛠️ Troubleshooting